“Is Naples safe?” When you have spent a lot of time in Naples, it is easy to answer that question with a resounding yes.

-“Is Naples safe?”
-It’s the question on everyone’s lips if you should ever so much as mention that you are considering taking a trip to the Southern Italian city.
+However, unfortunately, Naples has a less than stellar reputation.
+As such, the question “Is Naples safe?” is the first thing on peoples lips if you should ever so much as mention that you are considering taking a trip here.

 In this article, I’ll go into all the whats and whys, and the precautions that you need to take while travelling in Naples.
 This way you can ensure that your Italian vacation is fun-filled and trouble-free.